zengzzzzz/golang-trending-archive/README.md

 * 【2024-06-01】[wolfi-dev / os](https://github.com/wolfi-dev/os) - Main package repository for production Wolfi images
 ## C++

+* 【2024-06-15】[openthread / openthread](https://github.com/openthread/openthread) - OpenThread released by Google is an open-source implementation of the Thread networking protocol
+* 【2024-06-15】[nodejs / node-addon-api](https://github.com/nodejs/node-addon-api) - Module for using Node-API from C++
 * 【2024-06-12】[s3fs-fuse / s3fs-fuse](https://github.com/s3fs-fuse/s3fs-fuse) - FUSE-based file system backed by Amazon S3
 * 【2024-06-12】[dalathegreat / Battery-Emulator](https://github.com/dalathegreat/Battery-Emulator) - This software enables EV battery packs to be used for stationary storage in combination with solar inverters.
 * 【2024-06-10】[texstudio-org / texstudio](https://github.com/texstudio-org/texstudio) - TeXstudio is a fully featured LaTeX editor.
 Our goal is to make writing LaTeX documents as easy and comfortable as possible.